 The Finish!

-Here’s what the final result looked like.
-Instead of a painful, sloppy, slow draining pebble mess the homeowners now have a smooth and perfectly sloped art deco -style shower floor.
+Here’s what the final shower floor retile looked like.
+No longer a painful, sloppy, slow draining pebble mess.
+These Austin, TX, homeowners now have a smooth and perfectly sloped art deco -style shower floor.

 Remember that the waterproofing layer in a correctly engineered tile shower install is below the floor tile.
-So while a double-thick tile layer may seem like it’d cause the shower floor to absorb more moisture in the tile and deck mud layers than before, correcting a badly sloped floor will actually in practice reduce the amount of water that’s absorbed by the deck mud layer during showers.
+So, properly sloping a shower floor will actually reduce the amount of water that’s absorbed by the deck mud layer during showers.
 Think about it.
 The more quickly water goes down the drain, the less water is absorbed by the floor.

-This particular shower floor fix was actually done two years ago, way back in September 2019.
-I checked back with the homeowners just last week to see how it’s held up.
-They said that their shower was still performing beautifully.
+I did this particular shower floor fix two years ago, way back in September 2019.
+They got back in touch with me a couple months ago for a different tile project, so I was able to catch up on how their shower floor retile has held up.
+Their shower was still performing beautifully.
 Re-tiling the floor made their shower not only easy on the feet but also much quicker to dry between uses and easier to clean than before.
 They’re still super happy with the results even years later.

 Yay success!